containeroo/certalert/README.md

 Certificates can be defined with properties such as their `name`, `path`, `type`, and an optional `password`.
 You have the flexibility to enable or disable specific certificate checks with the field `enabled`.
 Additionally, the `type` of certificate can either be manually defined or determined by the system based on the file extension.

-Credentials, such as `passwords`, can be specified in multiple ways: `plain text`, an `environment variable`, or a `file` containing the credentials.
+Credentials, such as `password`, can be specified in multiple ways: `plain text`, an `environment variable`, or a `file` containing the credentials.
 For files with multiple key-value pairs, a specific key can be chosen by appending `//KEY` at the end of the file path.
 See `Providing Credentials` for more details.

 ## Pushgateway Interaction